PokemonAutomation/SwSh-Arduino/Documentation/SerialPrograms/ShinyHuntAutonomous-Regigigas2.md

 This program uses [`TOLERATE_SYSTEM_UPDATE_MENU_FAST`](../Appendix/GlobalSettings.md#tolerate-system-update-menu-fast) to bypass the system update window.

+### Go Home when Done:

+After finding a shiny, go to the Switch Home to idle.
+Turn this off for unattended streaming so that your viewers can see the shiny.

 ### Reversal PP:

 This is the amount of PP of your attacking move.
 Reversal has 24 PP when fully PP up’ed.

+### Require Square:

+The option will make the program run from star shinies and stop only on a square shiny.
+It will still record videos of all shinies.

 ### Catch to Overworld Delay: